hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

 - Support the hostname-based addressing in relevant discovery plugins (e.g. discovery in AWS, Azure, GCP, Kubernetes)

-In summary, we want Hazelcast to work when using hostname based address used instead of the IP address in any Hazelcast cluster configuration that works when IP address is used as configuration element.
-In short, we want any cluster setup that works properly when ip addresses are used, to operate when hostnames are used.
+In summary, we want Hazelcast to work when a hostname address used instead of an IP address in any Hazelcast cluster configuration that works when an IP address is used in the configuration element.
+In short, we want any cluster setup that works properly when IP addresses are used, to operate when hostnames are used.

 #### Terminology